 The Specialities list includes medicines that are reimbursed under basic insurance.
-The medicines listed here are approved by Swissmedic.
-A medicine must be proven to be effective, expedient and economical to be included in the list.
+The drugs on the Specialities list are tested by the FOPH to check whether they are effective, expedient and economical.

 The Specialities list is a list of industrially produced medicines (original drugs and generics) published by the Federal Office of Public Health (FOPH).
 Health insurance providers cover the costs of medicines included on this list under basic insurance.